Convex-Dev/design/papers/performance.md

 After network latency, the largest source of delay is the performance of the Belief merge function.
 This is central to the CPoS algorithm functioning as a CRDT and is typically performed many times as a transaction is propagated between Peers.
 This represents a delay before the merged Belief can be re-broadcast to the network, so we make this fast with the following measures:
 - The Belief merge can merge multiple received Beliefs from different Peers at once (more efficient than performing repeatedly for each Belief received)
 - The Belief merge handles multiple Blocks simultaneously (Which may come from different Peers)
-- Overall algorithmm performance is roughly `O(n+m)` where `n` is the number of ative Peers, and `m` is the number of additional Blocks being handled in the merge
+- Overall algorithm performance is roughly `O(n+m)` where `n` is the number of ative Peers, and `m` is the number of additional Blocks being handled in the merge
 - We use a very efficient algorithm for comparing Orderings of Blocks from different Peers so that consistency can be confirmed (or conflicts detected).
 This is effectively `O(1)` even on long Orderings (we say effectively, because it is technically `O(log n)` but the high branching factor and practical bounds on ordering length growth make this behave like `O(1)` in practice).

+### Zero Belief propagation delay

+Because CPoS operated as a CRDT, Peers can immediately propagate a Belief as soon as they have perfromed a Belief merge.

 ### Zero Block delay

-A potential major source of latency would be a block delay, i.e. the need to wait between receiving a transaction and producing a Block containing the transaction (within stage 3).
+A potential major source of latency from the perspective of a Client would be a block delay, i.e. the need to wait between receiving a transaction and producing a Block containing the transaction (within stage 3).
 Traditional blockchains almost all have at least some delay here, either needing to wait for an allocated time at which a block can be produced as the "leader" of the network, or solving a PoW problem to earn the right to produce a block)

 Convex solves this problem by implementing a zero block delay strategy:
 1. A Peer produces a Block immediately whenever it has at least one transaction